 In some adults, the allergy may have been misdiagnosed or due to an additive that was mixed with the amoxicillin they received as a child, rather than the antibiotic itself.
 Some studies have found that amoxicillin allergies are often not “true” allergies.
 This means they are not caused by a reaction in the immune system, making them more likely to disappear after childhood.

-As a result, adults who think they have amoxicillin allergies should be retested to see if they still react.
+As a result, adults who think they suffer side effects of amoxicillin should be retested to see if they still react.
 This can be done either with a patch test or a drug challenge test, when the antibiotic is administered orally and a doctor monitors your reaction to see if you still show signs of an allergy.

 Being able to take amoxicillin, rather than more expensive antibiotics, will save you money when you have a bacterial infection, but that’s not the only benefit to checking whether you are still allergic.
 When doctors can prescribe amoxicillin, they can save stronger antibiotics to treat more severe infections or dangerous bacterial strains which are penicillin-resistant.